FluSightNetwork/cdc-flusight-ensemble/README.md

 ### Submissions

 Submission will include a metadata file describing the model and out-of-sample forecasts for ensemble training purposes as described below.
-Templates for the submission materials are available at [[XXX]].
+Templates for the submission materials are available [on GitHub](https://github.com/reichlab/cdc-flusight-ensemble/tree/master/templates).

  1. Metadata file